The Filter tab provides an easy way of filtering down your search field.

 Interplay with the Power Search

-⚠️ Note that you can filter on the same property at the same time using the filter input and the power search.
+⚠️ Note: You can filter on the same property at the same time using the filter input and the power search.
 As the different parts of the query each narrow the search field down, only the intersection between the two filters will make it all the way to the view.

 Choosing Germany in the Country-dropdown while also having the following power query applied...